 The BSA also notes that pirated computer software doesn't save you much when you consider the problems associated with illegal copies: defective software, little or no documentation or technical support, no warranties, a greater exposure to viruses, and ineligibility for software upgrades.

 Student completion of course and instructor evaluations is an expectation of each course.
 Students are expected to complete the appropriate evaluations during the last two weeks of the course.
 Data from these evaluations are used as part of the College's regular continuous quality improvement efforts.
 Therefore, students are encouraged to provide constructive, accurate, and professional feedback during the course evaluation process.

 Onsite students enrolled in nursing courses with clinical or lab components are required to have current certification in cardiopulmonary resuscitation (CPR).
 Current CPR certification is a prerequisite to starting any sophomore, junior, or senior nursing course.
 Each student must present CPR documentation (CPR certification card and a photocopy of the card) to the Office of Records and Registration upon initial certification and upon each re-certification.
 This required documentation must be presented prior to starting the first day of a nursing clinical course.

-Pre-licensure students' CPR certification must be in effect throughout the official start/end dates of the specific nursing course (16-week semester or 8-week term); the expiration date cannot occur before the official end date of the course.
+Pre-licensure students' CPR certification must be in effect throughout the official start/end dates of the specific nursing course (16-week semester or 8-week term).
+The expiration date cannot occur before the official end date of the course.
 Students who fail to meet this requirement will be administratively withdrawn from the course.
+There is no grace period.
 A list of non-compliant student names and expiration dates will be provided to faculty, and non-compliant students will not be permitted to enter the nursing course on the first day.
-There is no grace period.

 Students are required to comply with this policy; non-compliance may result in less than full-time enrollment and will delay the student's graduation date.